 "I would just like to say to anyone struggling or needing some direction or support to unscramble anxious or muddled thoughts, lacking motivation or feeling overwhelmed ...the one to one call helped me enormously.
 I spouted out all my anxieties and thoughts and Suzanne helped me focus and set a small goal to work on.
 Go for it.
 You have nothing to lose in these hard times.
 Thank you so much."

-Our vibrant, friendly and very supporting Facebook community - full of unpaid carers just like you.
-Ask questions, have discussions, simply connect.
+As mentioned, our vibrant, friendly and very supporting Facebook community is full unpaid carers just like you.
+It is a space where we can ask questions (there's no such thing as silly questions!), have discussions, simply connect.

 Receive our weekly support bundle, direct to your inbox.
 Be kept in the loop without having to do all the researching yourself!